-- · Heritage Assets.
+- Heritage Assets.
 There are over 1500 Listed Buildings within the district and specific protection is afforded through Local Plan policy HE1 and policy HE3 for locally listed historic assets.
 Further information is available in other publications published by the district council: 'Listed Buildings and Conservation Areas', and 'Development Guide to Listed Buildings and Buildings in Conservation Areas' - Conservation Areas.
 There are over 29 Conservation Areas in the district.
 Specific protection is given in policy HE2.
-There is more information available in the above mentioned publications and in individual Conservation Area leaflets and 'Conservation Area Statements for the Towns'. - · Urban or terraced buildings.
-New development and the extension of existing terraced properties should respect the height and scale and symmetry of the existing terrace.
-The urban centres of Leamington, Warwick and Kenilworth have a wealth and variety of terraced housing from 2 to 6 storey.
+There is more information available in the above mentioned publications and in individual Conservation Area leaflets and 'Conservation Area Statements for the Towns'. - properties should respect the height and scale and symmetry of the existing terrace. of terraced housing from 2 to 6 storey.
 Further advice is given in the publications 'Development Guide to Listed Buildings and Building in Conservation Areas'. - Large Houses and Development in Large Gardens.
 Many large houses exist in both the urban and rural areas, set in their own sizeable gardens.
 Local Plan Policy H1, Directing New Housing protects garden land from housing development.
-"Housing development on garden land, in urban and rural areas, will not be permitted unless the development reinforces, or harmonises with, the established character of the street and/or locality and respects surrounding buildings in terms of scale, height, form and massing". - Suburban situations.
-Established suburbs often have pleasant characteristics combining mature gardens and houses of a common scale and diversity.
+"Housing development on garden land, in urban and rural areas, will not be permitted unless the development reinforces, or harmonises with, the established character of the street and/or locality and respects surrounding buildings in terms of scale, height, form and massing". - mature gardens and houses of a common scale and diversity.
 New development in these areas needs to define and respect these density characteristics. - Rural Locations.
 New developments and extensions in rural areas must always start with a character analysis of the village or hamlet.
 Warwick District has a tradition of timber framed and brick houses but also stone and rendered buildings.
 This rich mixture would be spoilt by an inappropriate choice of materials and poor pastiche.
 Contemporary solutions may work equally well if the scale and use of materials are correct for the area.